grandwazir/jChat/readme.md

 jChat is a simple and flexible plugin for the Minecraft wrapper [Bukkit](http://bukkit.org/) designed to allow adding prefixes and suffixes to players names.
 Currently it is only compatible with the inbuilt permissions in Bukkit.

+Further [instructions](https://github.com/grandwazir/DynamicMOTD/wiki/instructions) and documentation is available on wiki.

 ## Features

 - Lightweight: only manages prefixes and suffixes.